Skip to main content

 Coconut Bread

-Sweet bread made with fresh coconut, perfect with butter or as a dessert.
+Sweet bread baked with fresh coconut, good with butter or on its own as a dessert.

 Allergens: